Find Grad Schools

 Doctor’s Degrees in Other Geological & Earth Sciences/Geosciences

 There are 13 colleges and univerities across the nation that offer a doctor's degree in other geological & earth sciences/geosciences.
-In recent years, the majority of the students getting degrees in this area were male, and 9 were from an underrepresented racial-ethnic group.
-Also, 44.6% of other geological & earth sciences/geosciences graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 12% were students from an underrepresented racial-ethnic group.
+Also, 46.8% of other geological & earth sciences/geosciences graduates were international students.

 Education Levels of Other Geological & Earth Sciences/Geosciences Majors